xeroctl rerank & score

 doc1.txt doc2.txt doc3.txt

-Standard Input (--stdin)
+Standard input (--stdin)

-Pipe a document through stdin.
 All of stdin is read as a single document:

 echo "document text from a pipeline" | xeroctl rerank \